arn-c0de/Android-WIFI-BT_geograbber/SECURITY.md

 - Do not share exported databases publicly
 - Use strong passwords for encrypted files

+## Exported Data & PC Tools Mitigation

+- All exported database files (.db) are fully encrypted using SQLCipher (AES-256) and require the correct passphrase to access.
+- The exported sha256.json metadata file contains only the checksum, encryption salt, and file info—no sensitive data or passphrase.
+- Without the passphrase, exported .db files cannot be opened, viewed, or modified, even with PC tools.
+- PC tools currently do not support encrypted database files; unauthorized access is not possible unless the passphrase is known.
+- CSV/JSON exports (if used) are not encrypted—avoid sharing these formats publicly if they contain sensitive data.

+**Mitigation Summary:**
+- Exported .db files are protected by strong encryption and passphrase authentication.
+- Only share sha256.json and .db files with trusted parties and never disclose the passphrase.
+- For additional protection, avoid exporting or sharing unencrypted CSV/JSON files.

 ### Bluetooth/WiFi Risks

 - **Device spoofing**: Malicious devices may appear in scans